 My school has prepared me to go off to college next year.
 The work was hard and I was not in advanced classes but everyone did the work.
 The culture of the school is based on achievement.
 Everyone wants to succeed and do their work.
 My friends and I learned how to study and manage our time.
 Thank you to all of the dedicated teachers and staff.

 New Albany High School is a public high school in New Albany.
-The principal of New Albany High School is Mr. Richard J. Stranges, whose e-mail is email@example.com.
-925 children attend New Albany High School and identify mostly as Black, non-Hispanic; Asian; and White, non-Hispanic.
-5% of the 925 students here are classified as "economically disadvantaged", and 8% have subsidized lunches.
+The principal of New Albany High School is Mr. Richard J. Stranges, who can be contacted at email@example.com.
+925 children attend New Albany High School and identify primarily as Black, non-Hispanic; Asian; and White, non-Hispanic.
+5% of the 925 students here are classified as "economically disadvantaged", and 8% are paying reduced lunch prices.
 The ratio of students to teachers at New Albany High School is 15:1.
 Lincoln High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Drawing painting

 - Field hockey